Yeoh Ghim Seng: Medical career

+In 1968, Yeoh was appointed deputy speaker and elected speaker two years later.

+When President of Singapore Yusof Ishak died on 23 November 1970 due to heart failure, Yeoh became the acting President, per the duties of the speaker, the following day.

-His preoccupation with medicine precluded a ministerial appointment; instead, he was made deputy speaker in 1968, and elected speaker two years later.
-In 1977, minister of law, environment, science and technology, E. W. Barker, congratulating him on his re-election to yet another term as speaker, said that if not for Yeoh's commitment to surgery, he "could with ease and distinction occupy one of the front benches on this side of the House".
+In 1977, Minister of law, environment, science and technology, E. W. Barker, congratulating him on his re-election to yet another term as speaker, said that if not for Yeoh's commitment to surgery, he "could with ease and distinction occupy one of the front benches on this side of the House".
 As speaker, Yeoh's residence was the Command House.

 In 1977, he also became the ASEAN Inter-Parliamentary Organization's (AIPO) first president.

+Yeoh retired from politics in 1988.

-Awards and honour
+Awards

 Yeoh was a Public Service Star (B.B.M.) recipient, an active Rotarian, and a justice of the peace who also served as chairman of various boards including the Detainees' Aftercare Association and the University of Singapore Council.

+Personal life

+Yeoh's wife, Winnie Khong, was also from Ipoh, and they married in 1941 while both were studying in England.

+Yeoh died on 3 June 1993 of lung cancer at the Singapore General Hospital.
+He had five daughters and 15 grandchildren.

+Legacy

 In 1993, the National University of Singapore created the Yeoh Ghim Seng Professorship in Surgery in his honour.

-Death

-Yeoh died on 3 June 1993 of lung cancer at the Singapore General Hospital.
-He was survived by his wife, five daughters and 15 grandchildren.